wkumari/draft-wkumari-dnsop-extended-error/README.md

    information about the cause of DNS errors.
 The primary use case is to extend SERVFAIL to provide additional information about the cause of DNS and DNSSEC failures.

-   [ Open question: The document currently defines a registry for errors.
-It has also been suggested that the option also carry human readable (text) messages, to allow the server admin to provide additional debugging information (e.g: "example.com pointed their NS at us.
-No idea why...", "We don't provide recursive DNS to 192.0.2.0.
-Please stop asking...", "Have you tried Acme Anvil and DNS?
-We do DNS right..." (!).
-Please let us know if you think text is needed, or if a 16bit FCFS registry is expressive enough. ]

-   [ Open question: This document discusses extended *errors*, but it has been suggested that this could be used to also annotate *non- error* messages.
-The authors do not think that this is a good idea, but could be persuaded otherwise. ]

 Status of This Memo